alex11818/unicellar/README.md

 # unicellar 0.1.0.
 Single-cell reservoir modeling toolbox
 Python library to quickly set up and run single-cell reservoir models of CO2/H2 storages and petroleum fields

-Single-cell reservoir model (SCRM) = material balance equation (MBE) + analytical aquifer SCRM is solved for pressure to forecast pressure dynamics for known fluid production/injection scenario.
+Single-cell reservoir model (SCRM) = material balance equation (MBE) + analytical aquifer
+SCRM is solved for pressure to forecast pressure dynamics for known fluid production/injection scenario.
-Alternatively, MBE may be solved for ultimate storage capacity (USC) to get an estimate of maximal fluid volume can be stored in the reservoir at a given pressure and cumulative production/injection.
+Alternatively, MBE may be solved for ultimate storage capacity (USC) to get an estimate of the maximal fluid volume that can be stored in the reservoir at a given pressure and cumulative production/injection.

 ## use cases:
 1. to history-match the reservoir pressure dynamics by tuning reservoir and aquifer parameters